 Dexamethasone (Into the eye)

 Treats eye pain and swelling after eye surgery.
-Also treats swelling of the eye caused by allergies or certain conditions.
+Also treats itching and swelling of the eye caused by allergies or certain conditions.
 This medicine is a corticosteroid.

 Dextenza, MaxidexThere may be other brand names for this medicine.